CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     If it is temporal but expected, like to update the kernel version.
 Umount the volume in the node (`sudo umount /mnt`) before rebooting the node.
 It is not required, but recommended.

     For a permanent disconnection of a VM, one need to do the inverse process of adding a new node.
 Umount the volume (`sudo umount /mnt`), remove the entry for this VM in the `/etc/ocfs2/cluster.conf` file of every node, and finally restart the daemons in every node.
 This needs to be done as it affects the quorum count for the cluster.

+* **Is it possible to mount a node as read-only?**

+    Yes, it is possible to mount the volume as read-only.
+It is as simple as:

+    ```sh
+    sudo mount /dev/vdb /mnt -o ro
+    ```

+    After that, you can check that it was indeed mounted as read-only by:

+    ```sh
+    $ mount | grep /mnt
+  /dev/vdb on /mnt type ocfs2 (ro,relatime,_netdev,heartbeat=local,nointr,data=ordered,errors=remount-ro,atime_quantum=60,coherency=full,user_xattr,acl)
+    ```
+    Also, as you can see in the output above, the default behaviour is that when any error occurs, to remount it as read only (`errors-remount-ro`).
+See `mount.ocfs2` for more options.

 ## Upstream documentation